frantuma/nagger-core/CI/CI.md

 `Release` takes care of:

-* create release notes out of merged PRs
-* Draft a release with related tag
-* bump versions to release, and update all affected files
 * build and test maven
 * build and test gradle plugin
+* deploy/publish to maven central
+* publish javadocs to gh-pages
+* deploy/publish gradle plugin
+* publish the previously prepared GitHub release / tag
-* push a Pull Re`quest with the changes for human check.
+* push PR for next snapshot
+* push PR for 1.5 Readme update with new v2 version
+* update Wiki with javadocs links to new version

 ### Secrets